spatialos/UnrealGDK/docs/getting_started.md

 ### Run the Sample Game

 1. Initialise the project from the root directory of your project, run `Game/Scripts/Codegen.bat`.
-2. Start SpatialOS local deployment by opening a terminal window and running the following  command in any directory: Run `spatial local launch`.
+1. Start SpatialOS local deployment by running `spatial local launch <launch configuration>`.
-2. Open the Sample Game in the UE4 editor and choose the multiplayer options.
 1. Locate the `SampleGame.uproject` project file.
 It’s under your project’s root directory in the `Game/` directory.
 1. Double-click on `SampleGame.uproject` to open the Unreal Editor.
 1. In the editor, select the **Play** drop-down menu to see **Modes** and **Multiplayer Options**.
-3. From the drop-down menu, select **New Editor Window (PIE)**.
+1. From the drop-down menu, select **New Editor Window (PIE)**.
 Enter **Number of Players** as `2` and check the box for **Run Dedicated Server**.
-3. Run the game by clicking **Play** on the editor toolbar.
+1. Run the game by clicking **Play** on the editor toolbar.